 - AEO does not replace SEO.
 A page still needs classic SEO foundations: indexability, useful content, technical accessibility, authority and clear internal linking.

 - There is no guaranteed AI ranking.
-Answer engines are dynamic, personalized and query-dependent, so AEO should improve probability and accuracy, not promise fixed positions.
+Answers can vary by tool, wording, market, context and time, so AEO should improve probability and accuracy—not promise fixed positions.

 What is Answer Engine Optimization (AEO)?